Mkinake/Mkinake/README.md

 ### Hi there, I am Mangesk kinake 👋

-I'm a Analyst Engineer with a passion for crafting quality documentation and learning all things technical writing and Localization-related.
+I am Lead Localization Engineer-Excel with a passion for crafting quality documentation and learning all things technical writing and Localization-related.

 Here are a few things about me and what I'm doing lately: